chriscz/pysorter/README.md

   * Python2.7 compatibility
   * *Issues*
     * Exceptions that are not handled
-      * Write/Read permission denied on move
+      * Write/Read permission denied on move_dir
     * Not yet tested on Windows

 ### Fifth Revision: 11 June 201